Does this program prepare students to be health service psychologists? And what does that mean?

 Do you accept applications from international students?

 Yes!
 In addition to US citizens and US permanent residents, international student applicants on an F-1 student visa with a CPT appointment are encouraged to apply for our doctoral internship program.
-We can talk about how to make your CPT a few days less than a full year so that you are able to obtain an OPT visa the following year.
-Please contact us via firstname.lastname@example.org and we can talk through options for eligibility to our internship program.
+We value the contributions and perspecticves that international students bring to our center, our campus, and student community and we are happy to talk about how to make your CPT a few days less than a full year so that you are able to obtain an OPT visa the following year.
+Please contact us via email@example.com and we can talk through options for eligibility to our internship program.

 Do I have to send letters from a clinical supervisor and counseling center staff member?

 Yes.
 We need a letter from a counseling center staff member who supervised your practicum or other clinical work at a university counseling center.
-This feedback from a clinical supervisor, who understands university counseling center settings and your clinical skill set well, helps us evaluate whether you are a good fit for a university mental health internship setting.
-Even though a recent supervisor is preferred, if you only have one practicum at a university counseling center and it was earlier in your training, a letter of reference from that early supervisor is still beneficial.
+This feedback from a clinical supervisor, who understands university counseling center settings and your clinical skill set well, helps us evaluate whether you are a good fit for a university counseling center internship setting.
+Even though a recent supervisor is preferred, if you only have only one practicum at a university counseling center and it was earlier in your training, a letter of reference from that earlier supervisor is still preferred.
 On the other hand, if you feel there is more than one person who can attest to your qualifications, please feel free to send letters from them as well.
 You will not be penalized for sending more than three letters although we may have each reviewer read only three.

 Do I have to be from an APA-accredited university?